QuickLink 40 (BaltimoreLink)

-Quickbus 40 was a limited stop bus route operated by the Maryland Transit Administration in Baltimore and its suburbs.
-The line was discontinued in June 2017 as part of the BaltimoreLink system rebranding along with the other "Quickbus" limited-stop routes.
-In April 2022, the MTA announced a proposal to revive the route before the end of the same year as the QuickLink 40.
+QuickLink 40 is a limited stop bus route operated by the Maryland Transit Administration in Baltimore and its suburbs.
+Formerly the Quickbus 40, the line was discontinued in June 2017 as part of the BaltimoreLink system rebranding along with the other "Quickbus" limited-stop routes.
+On August 27, 2023, QuickBus 40 (now QuickLink 40), was re-launched after it was discontinued in 2017.

-The line ran from the Centers for Medicare and Medicaid Services in Woodlawn to Middle River, both in Baltimore County, Maryland (on opposite sides) with selected trips terminating at Downtown Baltimore City Hall, passing through the west and east sides and the downtown area of Baltimore City.
-Service operates every 12 minutes during rush hour, and every 15 minutes at most other times during its hours of operation.
-The line serves the corridors of Edmondson Avenue in West Baltimore, including the communities of Edmondson Village, Allendale, and Rosemont, and Fayette Street and Eastern Avenue in East Baltimore, serving Patterson Park, Johns Hopkins Bayview Medical Center and Essex.
+Route

+QuickLink 40 starts at the North Bend Loop in Westgate, running on Edmondson Avenue until reaching West Baltimore station.
+It then runs on the Franklin-Mulberry Expressway into Downtown, using the Baltimore and Fayette couplet to travel through Downtown before eastbound buses use Central Avenue to shift onto Fayette Street.
+It then turns south on Highland Avenue, east on Lombard Street, and south on Bayview Avenue through the Bayview Medical Center campus before turning onto Eastern Avenue and continuing until finally terminating at Selig Avenue.

-Unlike a local bus, the 40 does not stop at every bus stop along its route.
+QuickLink 40, unlike LocalLink or CityLink bus routes, does not stop at every bus stop along its route.
 Rather, its stops are limited to certain locations of importance, including transfer points to other bus lines, major landmarks, and other busy intersections selected by MTA.
-In all, there are 32 stops along the route in each direction, which are all identified in printed timetables.
+It ironically serves as a limited-stop version of the CityLink Blue and CityLink Orange, which were the two routes that replaced its predecessor, QuickBus 40.

-History
+History (2005-2017)

 The Route 40 started operating on October 23, 2005 as part of the Greater Baltimore Bus Initiative, a plan of then-governor Robert L. Ehrlich for streamlining and simplifying the Baltimore transit system.
 Unlike a rail line, this addition did not require any construction.
 The bus route was intended to resemble the proposed Red Line that is currently being studied for the Baltimore region.

 When it started operating, Route 40 ran from Security Square Mall to the Essex Park-and-Ride lot on Eastern Avenue.
 Weekday service operated every 10 minutes during rush hour and midday.
 On February 5 the following year, it was extended to Middle River and reduced to one bus every 12–15 minutes.

 On June 10, 2007, the eastern layover was moved to a safer location at Old Eastern and Vincent Avenues.
 The western layover was moved to CMS on February 8, 2009 and the stop at Security Square Mall was moved from the parking lot of the mall to a point along Security Boulevard adjacent to the mall lot.